 Operation MANITOU is under command of Joint Task Force 633 (JTF633), which is the Australian National HQ in the Middle East Region.
 The Royal Australian Navy routinely sends a Major Fleet Unit (MFU) to the MER for assignment to Combined Maritime Forces (CMF).

-Combined Maritime Forces is composed of thirty one nations and has three principle task forces:
+Combined Maritime Forces is composed of thirty two nations and has three principle task forces:

 The RAN ship currently deployed is HMAS Newcastle.
 This is the 65th rotation of a Navy vessel to the MER since 1990.